aayushborkar14/OthelloGymnasium/README.md

 next_move(env.unwrapped.env.unwrapped.player_turn)
 ...
 ```
+For a complete usage example, inspect the code in run_ai.py.

 ## Citation
 This work is based on the code by Lerry Tang, which can find at https://github.com/lerrytang/GymOthelloEnv.